Panic has been one of the more influential factors in many historical battles.

 This begs the questions whether

-(a) the current psychological preparation of our (rear) troops is well enough.
+(a) the current psychological preparation of our (rear) troops is good enough.

 (b) we may have missed triggers for panic and are probably inadequately hardened against them.